Source: My Herbal First Aid Kit

 Place brisket in a pan just big enough to fit it and our on the marinade.

 Cover tightly with a double layer of tin foil and bake for 2 hours, I cut this down by 20 minutes mostly because my timer only goes to 99 minutes and it was a smaller piece of meat.
 Turn and bake for another hour or until fork tender.
+OK made it again and took a few more pictures this time it was about 5 pounds and took around 3.5 hours total time I flipped back after one hour of original flip.

 Place the meat on cutting board, I like to trim the fat cap off at this point but if you a fat lover go ahead leave it on.
 Transfer the sauce to a pot and simmer until it is reduced by half.